4th of July will be coming up soon! In this house, we love love love…

 We love celebrating holidays around here!
 And Independence day is no different.

+Last week we made some 4th of July poke cupcakes.
 Today we are making some 4th of July cake pops to show our patriotic spirit!

 These cake pops are easy to make and would look great on any party table.